martinwinther/goodlifemanifesto/posts/one-thing.md

 category: 'brain'
 ---

-Mindfulness can improve mental health and overall well-being.
+Doing only one thing at a time can help you focus and be more productive.